 A good and vigorous ski day…if not the best snow conditions.

 The following day, not wanting to deal with suspect snow where I had originally planned to go skiing, I did a local hike instead.

 The new Joder Ranch trail was something I’ve been wanting to check out.
-On a cold day, with snow on the way (and errands asked to be done by my a past partner!), it was a perfect and quick hike.
+On a cold day, with snow on the way (and errands asked to be done by my someone!), it was a perfect and quick hike.

 The hike was pleasant more than spectacular… Though, other plans are on the way for this space.
 For now, I suspect it will be mainly for bicyclists looking for an off-road option to connect to a popular biking route.

 The trail looks to be a lot of old road beds from the very recent ranching days.
 It winds near or below a smattering of homes.

 Eventually it leaves the edge of plains in Boulder behind and gets into the foothills proper.
 Native grasses are found.